Geedium/linnworks/README.md

 Linnworks Node.js SDK
 ---
 The Linnworks Node.js SDK is here to make connecting with the Linnworks platform super easy for Node.js developers.
-While Linnworks already has a .NET SDK, this Node.js version lets you handle e-commerce tasks like managing orders, inventory, and shipping without any hassle.
-It provides simple access to various Linnworks APIs, making it a breeze to integrate with your apps and keep everything running smoothly.
-Whether you want to automate processes, sync data, or fine-tune your setup, this SDK has the tools you need to get the job done.

 Integrations
 ---